N.E.W (New Expressive Works) – An Artist Residency Program

 GOAL: Select 4 N.E.W. residents to choreograph and produce 20-minute works.
 These works-in-progress will be showcased at the end of the six-month residency in a 3-night ticketed performance sponsored by New Expressive Works.

 RETURNING N.E.W.
-RESIDENCY ALUM APPLICANTS: Starting this cycle, N.E.W. welcomes applications from past residents IF have completed a N.E.W. residency prior April 2015.
+RESIDENCY ALUM APPLICANTS: N.E.W. welcomes applications from past residents IF they have completed a N.E.W. residency prior April 2016.

 THE RESIDENCY IN BRIEF

 – Each resident receives a maximum of 6 hours of rehearsal time per week (A total of 144 hours of rehearsal hours for the entire residency).
 These will be divided into two 3-hour slots and mostly available between 8am and 6pm during the weekdays.
 Exceptions will be made on a case to case basis.

 – N.E.W. residents participate in “Fieldwork,” a peer-to-peer feedback process.
 Every 6 weeks, or so, all participants will gather (with facilitator and N.E.W.
 Program Director) to share your developing work and exchange feedback to support cultivating insight into composition and strengthening one’s ability to give critical commentary.
 These dates will be confirmed on September 19th, 2018 during your orientation.

 – Residents might present their work in progress once, in the middle of the residency to an invited audience.
 This rehearsal will be a Fieldwork facilitated session where you will receive feedback from the invited (you can invite mentors and those you want to hear from) guests.
 The final work will be showcased the last weekend of the residency.
 This showcase will be a 3-night ticketed performance run, produced by New Expressive Works.
 The dates for this performance will be June 15th – 17th, 2018.